-To make a Zap with Mobilize, you'll need to login to Zapier (or create an account).
-From the home page, click the "Make a Zap!" button.
+To make a Zap with Mobilize, you'll need to log in to Zapier (or create an account).
+From the home page, click the "Create Zap" button.

 When making the Zap, you can decide whether you want Mobilize to be the trigger app or the action app.
-In either case, you'll need to connect your Mobilize account to Zapier.
+Either way, you'll need to connect your Mobilize account to Zapier.